 - (1) Rooms that have workstation computers must be locked outside the normal working hours (especially at night and on weekends) and when there is no one in them.
-Deviation from this may be allowed only if work organisation urgently necessitates this and if other security measures allow it. - (2) In rooms open to the public, workstations must be set up such that sensitive data cannot be viewed from screens by unauthorised persons. - (3) When sensitive data is printed, the removal of the printouts by unauthorised persons must be prevented (ensuring confidentiality).
+Deviation from this may be allowed only if work organisation urgently necessitates this and if other security measures allow it. - (2) In rooms open to the public or during mobile working workstations must be set up by placement or privacy screens such that sensitive data cannot be viewed from screens by unauthorised persons. - (3) When sensitive data is printed, the removal of the printouts by unauthorised persons must be prevented (ensuring confidentiality).